205 East Lohman Avenue

 In general, we do not supply materials for projects.
-Each member is responsible for procuring any materials needed for their project.
+Each member is responsible for procuring any materials they need.
 There are minor exceptions to this rule.
 For example, the woodworking shop contains a scrap pile of wood that can be used freely.
 There are also various fasteners and other hardware.
-Members should consider these to be community resources are encouraged to use them considerately and donate their own scrap wood, etc. to the pile.
-Similar considerations apply to the textile lab.
+Members should consider these to be community resources and are encouraged to use them considerately and donate their own scrap wood, etc., to the cause.
+Similar considerations apply to the other areas in the makerspace.

 You should store all computer files on a private flash drive.